Our Complete Bodog Review

 - The Slotfather

-Specialty Games is where Bodog collects titles that don't really belong anywhere else.
+This is where Bodog collects titles that don't really belong anywhere else.
 At the time of my review, the three games hosted here were Sic Bo, Keno, and Bonus Bingo.
 All three of these games remind me of RTG's versions, which weren't anything special to begin with.

 If you're not familiar with Bonus Bingo, Bodog describes it as bingo that's been "… designed to include a little more pizzazz and a whole lot more features."
 That's a really vague description; as far as I can tell, Bonus Bingo is multi-card bingo with a bonus round and a multiplier prize.

-Table Games is the section of Bodog's library dedicated to table games that aren't blackjack.
+This is the section of Bodog's library dedicated to table games that aren't blackjack.
 If the following list of titles is familiar, it's because you can find almost the same games at any RTG casino:

 - American Roulette – The classic game played on a wheel with two green "zero spaces."